Q-dimi/return_tests/README.md

 the function you are testing

 @param {unit: object}:
-unit contains the three objects for testing
+unit contains the three objects for testing (more tests will be added)

 @param {unit.allowed_types: object}:
 the object containing the allowed types the function must return